Jaded-Encoding-Thaumaturgy/JET-guide/docs/basics/installation.md

 If you previously installed VapourSynth using the Windows installer (R73 or earlier), uninstall it before proceeding.
-Since R74, plugins are stored inside the VapourSynth Python package, and **no plugins will be loaded from the previous locations**, so leftovers from an old installation will only cause confusion.
+As of R74, plugins are stored inside the VapourSynth Python package, and **no plugins will be loaded from the previous locations**, so leftovers from an old installation will only cause confusion.
 Also delete any leftover directories like